ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Defensive strategy

-Since AEs used in this paper are based on a CNN with hierarchical structure, some ML algorithms such as SVM have linear structures.
-That is why the SVM and wavelet-SVM based malware detectors can resist this kind of AE attack to some extent and RF and CNN-based detectors with similar hierarchical discriminant structure are vulnerable to AE attacks.
-We can utilize this feature to resist the AE attack with appropriate ML algorithms

-As is shown in Table~\ref{table:tab4}, when we use ATMPA to attack detectors with the similar algorithmic structures, their transferability rates are usually higher than those with different algorithmic structures.
-For example, from CNN to RF the transferability rate is 86.3\%, but from RF to SVM the rate reduces to 45.6\%.
-Therefore, AEs generated by using neural networks (NNs), for example, can not only make the conventional detectors fail but also attack other algorithms in similar structure with a high transferability.
-Therefore, it is difficult to defend AE attack for conventional NN-based malware detector.
+Since AEs used in this paper are based on CNN with a hierarchical structure, one can find that there exist some differences among other ML algorithms with linear structures such as SVM.
+That is why the SVM and wavelet-SVM based malware detectors can resist this kind of AE attack to some extent.
+In contrast, the RF and CNN-based detectors with similar hierarchical discriminant structure are vulnerable to AE attacks.
+We can utilize this feature to resist the AE attack.
+When we use the ATMPA method to attack the detectors with similar algorithmic structures, their transferability rates are usually higher than those with different algorithmic structures, as listed in Table~\ref{table:tab4}.
+For example, the transfer rate from CNN to RF is 86.3\%, but from RF to SVM, the rate reduces to 45.6\%.
+Therefore, the AEs generated by using NNs can not only make the conventional detectors fail but also attack other algorithms in similar structure with a high transferability.

-However, some possible defensive strategies are proposed against the AT attack based on the above observations \begin{itemize} \item According to the similarity among different AEs and distribution features among different perturbation values ($\delta$), the detection accuracy will be improved if the dateset can be pre-preprocessed to expand the difference between samples. \item According to the generation process of AEs including the variation characteristics of gradient loss ($l$) and iteration number ($t$), the feature information of the normal samples could avoid to be learned by attackers through the process of expanding the dataset or improving their differences. \item According to the characteristic of different algorithmic structures in malware detectors and AE generation process, it would be useful that defenders can build a security module to resist the obstruction from AEs in ML-based malware visualization detection.
+Therefore, it is difficult to defend the AE attack for conventional NNs-based malware detectors.
+However, some possible defensive strategies are proposed against the AE attack based on the above observations. \begin{itemize} \item According to the similarity among different AEs and distribution features among different perturbation ($\delta$), the accuracy can be improved if the dataset can be preprocessed to expand the difference between samples. \item According to the generation process of AEs including the variation of gradient loss ($l$) and iteration number ($t$), the feature information of the normal samples could avoid to be learned by the attackers through the process of expanding the dataset or improving their differences. \item According to the characteristic of different algorithmic structures in malware detectors and AE generation process, it would be useful that defenders can build a security module to resist the perturbation from AEs in ML-based malware visualization detection.
 For example, the linear optimization detection based on Linear Discriminant Analysis (LDA), Logistic Regression and Hyperplane Separating method can be used. \end{itemize}